[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Once uploaded, the placeholders in the template are automatically recognized.

-Template uploaded with fields recognized
+Template uploaded and fields recognized

 11 fields recognized as "Identified fields"

-KPI data (target period: FY2025 Q2, July–September 2025):
+KPI data (Target period: FY2025 Q2, July–September 2025):

-- CloudNova: ARR 1,800 million yen, NRR 118%, Operating profit margin 12.5%
+- CloudNova: ARR 1,800 million JPY, NRR 118%, Operating profit margin 12.5%

-- StreamForge: ARR 1,150 million yen, NRR 104%, Operating profit margin -3.0%
+- StreamForge: ARR 1,150 million JPY, NRR 104%, Operating profit margin -3.0%

-- Datapeak: ARR 2,600 million yen, NRR 126%, Operating profit margin 18.4%
+- Datapeak: ARR 2,600 million JPY, NRR 126%, Operating profit margin 18.4%

-Field mapping:
+Field correspondence:

 - ReportPeriod: FY2025 Q2 (July–September 2025)